scikit-learn/enhancement_proposals/slep018/proposal.rst

    import sklearn
    sklearn.set_config(transform_output="pandas")

-The global default configuration is ``"default"`` where the transformer determines the output container.
+The global default configuration is ``"native"`` where the transformer determines the output container.

 The configuration can also be set locally using the ``config_context`` context